acrainier1/BytePhase1/Unit3/section2-SQL-part-2/exercises/2-querying-a-db/alexREADME.md

  - Vega
  - Victoria

- SELECT city FROM users WHERE city LIKE "%V" GROUP BY city;
+ SELECT city FROM users WHERE city LIKE "V%" GROUP BY city;

-##### What are the names and home cities for people searched for the word "drain"?
+##### What are the names and home cities for people who searched for the word "drain"?

  - Nelly Beach|Graford
  - Penelope Stein|Runaway Bay